In This Article

-his article is meant to be an overview and not a detailed guide on rescue carries and drags.
+SAFETY DISCLAIMER: This article is meant to be an overview and not a detailed guide on rescue carrying and dragging techniques.
 Seek professional training before attempting to use any tools or techniques discussed in this story.

 I have been a firefighter for over 20 years and relocating people away from precarious or deadly incidents is an essential component of my job.
 Among the seemingly endless tactics a firefighter is taught from day one, the ability to remove someone from harm is near the top of the list.
 Life safety is the top priority and whether you're moving someone from danger or delivering them to lifesaving medical aid, knowing safe and effective ways to conduct these maneuvers can make all the difference.

 For many people, the general inclination is to carry someone as they've seen on television.
 Despite what Hollywood would have you believe, you will rarely, if ever, see someone carrying an adult victim out in front of them “cradle in arms” style.
 This can be used for an infant or child, but carrying a full-sized adult victim for any distance greater than a few feet, particularly over uneven terrain, is impractical and dangerous.
 Therefore you'll need to know the correct techniques to use when moving a victim and when you should employ them.